-On Saturday my friend Grace and I signed up to a trip to Saint Tropez which is on the Mediterranean Coast.
+On Saturday my friend Grace and I signed up to a trip to Saint Tropez on the Med Coast.
 I imagined it to look like Monaco (not that I’ve ever been to Monaco) but I was pleasantly surprised by how quaint and charming the buildings were.
 We came across a busy market where we tried a Saint Tropez specialty – tropezienne.
 The port was bursting with the most ridiculous yachts and super yachts I have ever seen!
-We saw the back garage door type thing closing on one which housed a jet ski and a dinghy, among other water sports gear.
+We saw the back garage door-type thing closing on one which housed a jet ski and a dinghy, among other water sports gear.
 The people of Saint Tropez are fabulous and we have to admit to keeping our eyes open for a potential husband!
 The afternoon was spent at the beach which of course included a hike to get there but makes it worth it.
 The water was warm and crystal clear, it the perfect setting, with some sailing yachts peacefully bobbing in the water in the distance.

 The morning I left for Saint Tropez I was able to vote in the election back home.
 I went the whole day not knowing who had won.
 Was a surreal feeling having to wait till I was back that night to learn about it.

 On that note, Aix is still as charming as ever…been spending my days studying French in the park xx